-I hear Amaranthe calling!
+I hear Amaranthe calling, and that’s never a good thing around here!
 Most definitely.
 Well, so WRONG!
 Yonder band did not exist yet when the 2nd studio album In Control from Nemesea came to see the light of day.
 And they went straight over the edge of the flat and rocky Gothic Metal World, finding themselves in a DJane ready club world universe, where painted goblins reside.

-‘Tis actually a sea change if you compare In Control to their outstanding début album Mana (this one still plays often on RockmusicRaider’s fancy music machine…).
-And judging by that angle, the wrath of some (the majority) of their 2007 fan base is understandable.
+‘Tis actually a sea change if you compare In Control to their outstanding debut album Mana.1) And judging by that angle, the wrath of some (the majority) of their 2007 fan base is understandable.
 Some of them clearly thought they found themselves a new Within Temptation or Epica clone that could easily be shelved into this genre or that.
 Far from the truth, as it turned out.
-I like it when bands refuse to fit into siloes or boxes.
+I like it when bands refuse to fit into silos or boxes.
 But go full blown Pop Metal?

 THIS is what made me listen to In Control from beginning to the end.
 Of course the powerful vocal talents of cute Manda Ophuis and the musical prowess of the band are a main contributor as well.
 On top, they kept the synths to a level that do not want to make me rush to the dentist because my teeth hurt all of a sudden.
 But just about.

 Short is the pleasure too, but intense: No track is more than four minutes long, some shorter – in all some 34 minutes or so, all told.
 That is pushing it in the acceptable department.
 No More turns out to be the ultimate power song of In Control.
 Hiding the metal behind its poppy façade, it ultimately will get under your skin and follow you around.
 This one is a bit scratchier than the other somewhat whitewashed tracks.